 - Chupea, a red female ChuChu with a heart-shaped tail, pilots the red rocket.

-- All There in the Manual: The ChuChu Pilots don't actually appear in the game, but their rockets do—the only way you know of their existence (other than that one game) is through the manual.
+- All There in the Manual: The ChuChu Pilots don't actually appear in the game, but their rockets dothe only way you know of their existence (other than their cameo appearances in Sega crossovers released long after the game came out) is through the manual.

 - Artificial Stupidity : Even though they're faster than humans, the AIs in the Game Boy Advance port sometimes place arrows incorrectly.
 For example, if the goals are close together, it may place arrows to direct cats or mice to the wrong rocket.